sighingnow/jekyll-gitbook/_pages/Acqueon.md

 ![Outbound](/assets/images/1_OB_11.gif)

-# Step 6.
-Assign the new layout to your team

 - Navigate to Team and edit your respective team
 - In the "Desktop Layout" field, select the new desktop layout created in previous step

 ![Outbound](/assets/images/1_OB_12.gif)

-# Step 7.
-Login to Agent desktop and verify Campaign Manager option
+# Accept the Campaign Contact from Agent Desktop

 - Login to desktop with agent credentials
 - Agent dekstop URL: https://desktop.wxcc-us1.cisco.com/
 - Next to the agent desktop title, verify that the `Campaign Contact` is visible

 ![Outbound](/assets/images/1_OB_13.gif)

-# Step 8.
-Accept the Campaign Contact

 - Make the agent available
 - Click `Campaign Contact` and accept the preview contact